Supermac30/A-Game-A-Day/README.md

 # A-Game-A-Day
 This summer I plan on building one game every few days.
 I have lots of time and nothing to do with it, which is why this challenge is perfect.

-These games will be posted on a future website of mine at a later date.
+These games are posted on my website.

 Started on 7th july 2019